 - a.
-1st Offense: Student will be confronted and directed to cease. - b.
-2nd Offense: Student will be confronted, directed to cease, and parents will be notified. - c.
-3rd Offense: Students will be suspended from school for a minimum of 1 day, and parents and student will need to meet with Administrator (s) and counselor. - d.
+1st Offense: Students will be confronted and directed to cease. - b.
+2nd Offense: Students will be confronted, directed to cease, and parents will be notified. - c.
+3rd Offense: Students will be suspended from school for a minimum of 1 day, and parents and students will need to meet with Administrator (s) and counselors. - d.
 If this type of behavior continues, the student could face long-term suspension or expulsion.

-Specific Rule Items:
+21. Specific Rule Items: